-Though silver is looked upon as secondary or a metal with lesser importance than gold, many people don’t know that silver is far more in demand for its industrial usage.
+Though silver is looked upon as secondary or metal with lesser importance than gold, many people don’t know that silver is far more in demand for its industrial usage.

-And so silver prices are expected to go higher than ever as US dollar continues to become weaker and other investment options give lower interest rates!
+And so silver prices are expected to go higher than ever as the US dollar continues to become weaker and other investment options give lower interest rates!